 Who are Tamangs, and Their History in Brief

 Tamangs are one of the largest ethnic groups of Nepal, around 8% of the total population of the country are Tamangs.
 Being one of the ancient tribes of Nepal they hail originally as the people of Yambu.
 The word “Tamang” is made up of two words, “Ta” signifies “Horse” and “Mang” is a “Rider’.
 Thus, we can make a connection between Tamangs as those who are associated with the Horse Trade and Riding.
-Not to mention one of the facts is that they are also considered as “Horse Warriors”.
+Not to mention one of the facts is that they are also considered “Horse Warriors”.

 Being one of the ethnic communities from Nepal among many others, Tamangs, have their own culture and dialects which distinguish them from other ethnic groups.
 In Nepal, Tamang communities are generally located in the central highlands, hilly areas as well as around the Kathmandu Valley.

-A very large number of Tamang communities can be found living in the middle hilly region to the Himalayan range of Nepal.
+A very large number of Tamang communities can be found living in the middle hilly region of the Himalayan range of Nepal.
 Including the capital, Kathmandu, they are generally living in districts of Sindhupalchok, Kavrepalanchok, Nuwakot, Dhading, Rasuwa, Makawanpur, Dolkha, Ramechhap, etc.

 However, Tamangs nowadays are not only scattered all over Nepal but, even in other countries around the world including North America, England, and some countries in Europe.
-A lot of this ethnic group also migrated to eastern India especially to Sikkim, Darjeeling, Meghalaya, Asam, Nagaland to Guhati, not to mention those who are now living in Bhutan and Burma as well.
+A lot of this ethnic group also migrated to eastern India, especially to Sikkim, Darjeeling, Meghalaya, Asam, Nagaland to Guhati, not to mention those who are now living in Bhutan and Burma as well.

 Tamangs are very rich in their tradition and culture, they speak the Tamang dialect which is one of the members of the Tibetan Burmese Family.
 Therefore, they have their own tradition, language, dresses, culture, and social structures.
 Most of these ethnic groups follow Buddhism as their religion but there are also some places where this ethnic group follows Tibetan Buddhism also.
 According to Nepal’s Central Bureau of Statistics, 90% of Tamang follow Buddhism as their religion.

 Tamang Selo, Music of Tamangs and its origin.